(takes 2 – 4 weeks)

 - RAC discusses application at its next meeting.

 - RAC recommends approval; approval with provisions; or denial; sends to Architectural Committee (AC).

 - AC member reviews and issues final decision.
 Application returned by mail.

 1. We plan to paint the trim on our house and replace the garage door.
 Do we need to get approval?
 It depends.
 If you are not changing the color or appearance of your home, then prior approval is not usually needed.
 If you are unsure, check the Architectural Guidelines or contact the Covenant Advisor.

 2. How long does the approval process take?
 Is it hard to get approval?
 The process is actually pretty easy.
 Most applications are approved.
 If an application is submitted by the deadline date, it will be reviewed by the Resident Architectural Committee 15 days later.
-See our schedule of deadlines and meeting dates.
+See our RAC Meeting Application Deadlines and Meeting Dates.

 3. What information do I need to submit with an application?
 Specific requirements vary with each project.
 Generally, you will need to submit a site plan (plat), a drawing and description of the proposed changes, materials to be used, and color choices.

 4. My neighbor asked me to sign his application for a change to his property.
 Do I have to sign if I don’t like what he is proposing?
 It is suggested that property owners get signatures from affected neighbors so the neighbors are made aware of proposed changes.
 Signing the application does not indicate approval of the project.